 Since card information is populated based on others' public profiles on each integrated service, Clay updates when they do, ensuring you're always informed.

 You've known some people for years, others, you just met today.
 Clay analyzes your relationship strength by using the context and frequency with which you interact with someone to show certain people more often.

 The Starred group is a collection of your closest relationships, created during onboarding.
 You can edit who belongs in this group by opening their card and hitting the star icon.

 Contact on iOS, you'll see a pop-up with the contact options you have for that card asking how you'd like to reach out.
 You can select one of the options to open that method of communication in its native app.

-Notes help you keep of information for each card, whether it be big or small.
-Here's where you can add a reminder to follow-up, a note from your last interaction, or jot down their dog's name so you remember for the next time you meet.
+Notes help you keep information for each card, whether it be big or small.
+Here's where you can add a reminder to follow up, a note from your last interaction, or jot down their dog's name so you remember for the next time you meet.

 On Mac and Web

 If you select a custom cadence, this icon will appear filled.
 If you decide not to be reconnected to this person, the icon will be shadowed with a diagonal line through it.

 Groups help you keep the people in your life organized.
 You can add someone to an existing group, or create a new one by clicking or tapping on this icon.